 Q: Can I download the app from the Google Play or the iOS App Store?

-A: No. The new web-based app will not be accessible from the Google Play or the iOS App Store.
+A: No. The web-based app will not be accessible from the Google Play or the iOS App Store.

 A: Yes.
 Users can add the web-based app icon to a device home screen, providing quick access to wildfire readiness plans and wildfire incident information.

-Android users will be met with a “Add to Home screen” pop up message to save the web app to their device home screen.
+Android users will be met with a “Add to Home Screen” pop up message to save the web app to their device home screen.
 For iOS users they will need to click the share option and scroll and tap the “Add to Home Screen” button.

 Q: How can Californians use the Ready for Wildfire app to prepare and plan for wildfire?

 A: Users can answer five quick survey questions to identify their living situation.
 Once the survey is complete, a personalized wildfire readiness plan is produced.
 The wildfire readiness plan produces personalized checklists of information targeted toward evacuation preparedness, creating a wildfire action plan, maintaining defensible space and hardening homes against wildfire.

 Q: How is the apps wildfire readiness plan checklist personalized?